Permafrost/TundraTN/SERVICES.md

 * `$bizdoc` is the Trading Networks document (bizdoc) to be normalized, and can be specified as a subset containing at least the InternalID field.
 * `$content?` is an optional boolean indicating whether to also return the bizdoc's content parts.
-Defaults to false.
+Defaults to `false`.
 * `$sender?` is an optional boolean indicating whether to also return the associated sender partner profile.
-Defaults to false.
+Defaults to `false`.
 * `$receiver?` is an optional boolean indicating whether to also return the associated receiver partner profile.
-Defaults to false.
+Defaults to `false`.

 #### Outputs: